iwahbe/Azure-Container-Registry-Geo-Replication/sdk/python/README.md

 - Should we give the user the ability to choose the `Sku`?
 It must be `Premium` to allow this feature.
 - Should we have the user pass in the name of the resource group, or the resource group itself (as a ref)?
+- Do the dotnet example

+## Just After Publishing
+- Update `requirments.txt` to be accurate.